2307vivek/Seeker/README.md

 ```

 ### Observing current segment
-The current segment corresponding to the current seeker value, can be observed by using the `currentSegment` property of the `SeekerState` which can be created by using `rememberSeekerState()`.
+The current segment corresponding to the current seeker value can be observed by using the `currentSegment` property of the `SeekerState` which can be created by using `rememberSeekerState()`.

 ```kotlin
 val segments = listOf(